-Look towards the cities that thrive and you will see robust transit, not an emphasis on cars and more roads!

-Improving safety and frequency are the two most-important things to tackle to increase ridership.99

-It would be nice to have at least more bus shelters and bike racks.99

-Please encourage multimodal transit!
+- 66 Look towards the cities that thrive and you will see robust transit, not an emphasis on cars and more roads! - 66 Improving safety and frequency are the two most-important things to tackle to increase ridership.
+99 - 66 It would be nice to have at least more bus shelters and bike racks.
+99 - 66 Please encourage multimodal transit!
 Being able to take a bike on a bus really expands your network's reach!
-Please help get safe biking infrastructure throughout your network!

-Focus on building BRT & dedicated transit lanes.99

-As a disabled person with a small income, I know all too well that regional transit is so important to building a more equitable society.
+Please help get safe biking infrastructure throughout your network! - 66 Focus on building BRT & dedicated transit lanes. - As a disabled person with a small income, I know all too well that regional transit is so important to building a more equitable society.
 Access to public transit directly effects my ability to survive financially.
-Our dependence on individual car ownership is a huge detriment to the environment and to our society.99 its role than people attending community events.
-Through engagement, RTA learned that it can do more to educate the public on transit services and its own role in sustaining them.
+Our dependence on individual car ownership is a huge detriment to the environment and to our society.